Mellissa Tonne Mellissa Tonne

 5. Financial Expectations

 Having these kinds of conversations helps couples build a solid foundation for navigating the many changes that come with welcoming a baby.
-The transition to parenthood can be both wonderful and challenging, often bringing new stress and unexpected adjustments.
-Approaching this season as a team, with open communication and shared understanding, makes it far easier to handle the challenges and grow stronger together.
-Therapy can provide the platform that couples need to handle these difficult conversations and navigate the transition together after the baby arrives.
+The transition to parenthood can be both wonderful and extremely challenging.
+Approaching this time together as a team, with open communication and understanding, makes it far easier to handle the challenges and grow stronger together.
+Therapy can provide the space that couples need to handle these difficult conversations and navigate the transition together after the baby arrives.

 To learn more about couples therapy for pregnancy and postpartum, visit the perinatal mental health page